Beloved Westie found shot in car will save others with organ donation

 The family is currently making preparations for his farewell.
 They have established a Givealittle page to raise money for his funeral.

-The Herald understands McIntosh was shot in a targeted attack and police are treating their inquiries into the death as a homicide investigation.
+The Herald understands McIntosh was shot in a targeted attack and police confirmed they are investigating his death as a homicide.

 He was found in a critical condition on Friday morning in the area of area of Harold Moody Park on Glendale Rd, Glen Eden.